Hywan/Database-to-PlantUML/README.md

 Currently, the only frontend is MySQL.
 There are 2 backends:
 `commonmark` and `plantuml`.
-The `plantuml` backend allows to generate visualisation into the following formats:
+The `plantuml` backend allows to generate visualisations into the following formats:

   * PNG,
   * SVG,